 The Resolute desk is a large, nineteenth-century partners’ desk mostly chosen by presidents of the United States for use in the White House Oval Office.
 Given as a gift from Queen Victoria to President Rutherford B. Hayes, the desk was built from the timbers of the British Arctic exploration ship Resolute.

 Many presidents since Hayes have used the desk at various locations in the White House, including Roosevelt who requested the addition of a hinged front door panel, but Jackie Kennedy was the first to bring the desk into the Oval Office for President John F. Kennedy in 1961.

-Many Presidents including Jimmy Carter, Ronald Reagan, Bill Clinton and George W. Bush have used the desk, and it is currently in use by President Barack Obama.
+Many Presidents including Jimmy Carter, Ronald Reagan, Bill Clinton, George W. Bush and Barack Obama have used the desk, and it is currently in use by President Donald Trump.

 C17, the first submarine to be built at Chatham, is launched